-CARLOS BECERRA is a Senior Attorney in the Employment, Labor & Workforce Management practice, in the Los Angeles office of Epstein Becker Green.
+CARLOS BECERRA is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the Los Angeles office of Epstein Becker Green.

 Mr. Becerra’s experience includes: